 Also, make sure there are shady areas in the dog run, as well as a shelter.
 This way you’ve got all your bases covered and your furry pal won’t get too hot, or cold, depending on the elements.

 Don’t forget your kitty either!
-Cats love outdoor spaces, and relish a little sleeping area of their own.
-While we think of cats as roaming free in the great outdoors, if you live in an urban area, you may find that local bylaws restrict your cats movements.
-If you would prefer to keep your cat restrained on your property, you should consider creating a catio.
+Cats love outdoor spaces and relish a little sleeping area of their own.
+While we think of cats as roaming free in the great outdoors, if you live in an urban area, you may find that local bylaws restrict your cats’ movements.
+Additionally, if you live by a busy street, you might not want your cat having to dart past cars to come home.
+If you would prefer to keep your cat safe on your property, you should consider creating a catio.

 Catios are designed to give cats all the exercise and stimulation they need to have a great day.
-Felines are natural hunters and like to stay off the ground, so multiple levels, challenging high, skinny walkways and scratching posts are generally the components of a catio that cats will adore.
+Felines are natural hunters and like to stay off the ground.
+Multiple levels, challenging high, skinny walkways and scratching posts are generally the components of a catio that cats will adore.

-Creating a great outdoor living space for your pet is a great project, and many amazing landscapers and outdoor builders can help you design the ideal space.
-If you do hire a pro to help you out don’t forget to write a review, it helps the whole community!
+Creating an outdoor living space for your pet is a great project, but you might not have builder skills.
+Lucky for you, there are many amazing landscapers and outdoor builders that can help you design the ideal space.
+If you hire a pro, write a review and let them know how much your pets love their outdoor space!